 Cardboard (flattened and cut down to sizes up to 2 ft.
 X 2 ft. in size if taking to the drop-off trailers.)
 Please note: large boxes may be taken to the County Landfill or Balls Ford Road Compost Facility.
 Do not include cardboard with food residue or plastic liners.
 Also please discard packing materials such as styrofoam, air pillows and bubble wrap.

-- Plastic bags - accepted at most grocery stores
+- No plastic bags - accepted at most grocery stores

-- Plastics 3 through 7 (such as yogurt, margarine and wide mouthed containers and buckets, styrofoam, bubble wrap, air pillows, etc.)
+- No plastics #3 - #7 (such as yogurt, margarine and wide mouthed containers and buckets, Styrofoam, bubble wrap, air pillows, etc.) See A to Z Disposal Guide for other options.

 Click here for a useful flyer about what to recycle and not to recycle in our community.